5 Steps to Get You Hired as an English Teacher Abroad

 Talk to your school’s Office of International Programs to see if they know of any opportunities in your community.
 If all else fails, Google it and see what you can find.

-5) Take language classes or self-learn
+5) Take language classes or self-learn.

 The sign of someone who really loves a country, is when they’ll commit themselves to learning that nation’s language.
 Just like classes that revolve around countries, if you have some open space in your schedule, sign-up for a language course in a country your interested in and see what it’s like.
-You may struggle, you may hate it, but if you get through it you’ll be able to show companies how dedicated you are to their culture.

 Your language experience will also give you a leg up when you actually live in that country.
 Even though you’ll be teaching English as a second language, knowing even elementary phrases will help you go a long way.